 My favourite Amsterdam vegan restaurant!
 I loved everything about Men Impossible.

 Let’s start with the concept.
 Men Impossible is pretty much a one-man show, devised by Chef Atsushi, who set out to prove that vegan ramen is not only possible but totally delicious.
+This is the best ramen I’ve encountered on all my vegan travels.

 To help prevent food waste, meals are by reservation only, which makes it easier to determine exactly how much fresh food is needed each day.